virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 57: 2018-04-11 Wednesday

+## R2 Day 56: 2018-04-10 Tuesday

+Watched more of Tyler McGinnis's react bootcamp.
+A good reminder to use the callback function style for this.setState()

+Got work's server on CloudFlare!
+It's amazing <3

+## R2 Day 55: 2018-04-09 Monday

+> Too slow to win :P but we had a great night with @tylermcginnis and @freeCodeCamp Bozeman walking through the challenges!
+R2D55/#100DaysOfCode

+Remember:  Babel = makes JSX code run in the browser without having to write React.createElement everywhere!

+Updated my server to PHP 7.2 and got my first laravel project running

 ## R2 Day 54: 2018-04-08 Sunday

 > Realizing I'm a little inexperienced with left navigation sweeping in from the side, I spent the morning playing with it on CodePen.
 There are some nice examples on https://www.w3schools.com/howto/howto_js_sidenav.asp but need a little TLC. https://codepen.io/virtual/full/JLwjKz/